autonomio/talos/README.md

 ## How to use

-Let's consider a simple Keras model:
+Let's consider an example of a simple Keras model:

     model = Sequential()
     model.add(Dense(8, input_dim=x_train.shape[1], activation='relu'))